Parkinson’s can impact the way you communicate with others: speech, voice, facial expression and handwriting may be affected.

 - If you are in a situation where you find communication difficult, try to remain calm and relaxed - stress will only make your symptoms worse.

 - Make sure you are sitting or standing comfortably, in as upright a position as possible.
 Voice quality can be affected by the stooped posture often associated with Parkinson’s.

 - Keep your sentences short and take more frequent breaths.

-- Try to imagine your voice hitting the other side of the room.
+- Try to project your voice putting more drive behind it.
+For example, you could try to imagine your voice hitting the other side of the room.

 - If someone doesn’t understand you, think of an alternative way to communicate what you are trying to say.